r-lib/gert/README.md

 ## Differences with `git2r`

 Gert is based on [libgit2](https://libgit2.org/), just like the rOpenSci package [git2r](https://docs.ropensci.org/git2r/).
 Both are good packages.
 The well established git2r has been on CRAN since 2015, is actively maintained by Stefan Widgren, and is widely used.
-Gert was started in 2019, and takes a fresh approach based on more recent APIs in libgit2 and things we learned from using git2r.
+Gert was started in 2019, and takes a fresh approach based on more recent APIs in libgit2 and lessons learned from using git2r.

 Some of the main differences: